Life after study abroad

 1. Enrol in a career development module - You can find more information on this Career Development page.

-2. Come to a workshop - We run workshops in October and February.
-See our Study Abroad events page for more information or follow us on our Leeds Uni Abroad Facebook page to be reminded of these events.
+2. Come to a workshop - We run workshops for returning students in October.
+See our Study Abroad events page for more information.

 3. Read articles to check where your study abroad year could take you next - The Global Graduates website offers a series of articles written by returning study abroad students with advice on unpacking the skills you have gained on your year abroad.